Principles and Practices, Project Management

 - Communicate an initial project proposal

-- Sketched your final project idea/s
+- Sketched your final project idea(s)

-- Made a website and described how you did it Introduced yourself
+- Made a website and described how you did it

-- Pushed to the class archive
+- Pushed to your class GitLab repository

 - Signed and uploaded Student Agreement